monktastic/no-more-contempt/index.md

 > _For so long as the root of wickedness is hidden, it is strong.
 But when it is recognized, it is dissolved.
 When it is revealed, it perishes. ...
 It is powerful because we have not recognized it._ — The Gospel of Philip

 What if nearly everything you're doing to "fight evil" is actually strengthening it — and moreover, what if part of you already knows this, but is actively concealing it from your conscious mind?
-What if the difficulty admitting this to yourself stems from the _very same mechanism_ that prevents the "bad people" from acknowledging the full implications of _their_ actions?
+What if the difficulty in admitting this to yourself is caused by the _same insidious phenomenon_ that prevents the "bad people" from acknowledging the full implications of _their_ actions?
+What if you and they are secretly on the same team?

 These are provocative questions, but they point to an astonishing truth — one that is excruciatingly painful yet ultimately liberating.
 The Devil hides in the very last place you would ever look.

 ---

 Take a moment to reflect on what's wrong with the world, and bring to mind the people responsible.
 Don't they seem _fundamentally morally defective_?
-Do you feel contempt or maybe even malice?
+Do you feel contempt for them, or maybe even malice?
 It feels like those emotions are there to help you _fight_ evil, but this is a sinister lie.
-They only to help you _darken_ the world while making you feel flawlessly convinced that you're helping.
+They exist only to help you _darken_ the world while making you feel flawlessly convinced that you're helping.

 This is not something I can convince you of, so I won't even try.
 But here's the thing: part of you already knows it.
 You don't enjoy mocking or shaming your enemies to help them (or anyone else) "see the light," or to make the world a better place.
 You do it to make yourself feel superior.
-It may temporarily suppress their misbehavior, but it _will_ increase the net hostility and polarization in the world.
+This may temporarily suppress their (public) misbehavior, but it _will_ increase the net hostility and polarization in the world.
 You may tell yourself that it won't, or that it's their fault if it does, or that the benefits outweigh the drawbacks, but part of you knows that these are just lame excuses for malicious behavior.
-This is true of _all_ forms of unkindness.
-This example is just one among countless.

 This isn't an attack on you, though it may feel like one.
 That defensiveness is hiding something crucial — something that I promise you want to see.
 An aspect of your mind is actively preventing you from consciously acknowledging the effects of your words and actions.
 Why?

-Part of you _knows_ that darkness exists within you, and does everything in its power to shield this horrifying truth from your conscious mind.
-It makes you hyperfocus on the faults in others, because viciously attacking _their_ evil takes attention off of your own.
+Part of you _knows_ that darkness exists within you, and it does everything in its power to shield this horrifying truth from your conscious mind.
+It makes you hyperfocus on the faults in others, because viciously attacking their evil takes attention off of your own.
 Said another way: something within us _needs_ other people to be "bad," so that we can know ourselves as "good" by comparison.
-So we subconsciously do things to _provoke_ evil in others while convincing ourselves this is righteous.
+So we subconsciously behave in ways that _provoke_ evil under the guise of righteousness.

 ---